-Packing an old school look with some new school content, 2020 Topps Museum Collection will make its annual return on June 17.
+Packing an old school look with some new school content, 2020 Topps Museum Collection will make its annual return on July 29.
+A full checklist is available for download below.

 2020 Topps Museum Collection Configuration